Segment Image Using Find Circles in Image Segmenter

-Click Run.
-The Image Segmenter fills the circles it finds.
+On the Find Circles tab, click Find Circles.
+The Image Segmenter app fills the circles it finds.
 However, find circles does not find two of the circles.
-Examining the diameter of the objects not found, you can see that their diameter is slightly less than the specified minimum diameter.
+Examining the image more closely, you discover that the diameter of these coins are slightly smaller than the specified minimum diameter.

-Change the minimum value to accommodate the sizes of the objects that were not segmented and click Run again.
+Change the minimum value to accommodate the sizes of the objects that were not segmented and run the find circles segmentation operation again.
 This time, Find Circles segments all the objects in the image.

-When you are satisfied with the segmentation, click Create Mask to create the mask image.
-The Image Segmenter creates the segmentation, changing the color of the segmented part of the image from blue to yellow, and closes the Find Circles tab.
+When you are satisfied with the segmentation, click Create Mask on the Find Circles tab toolstrip and create the mask image.
+The Image Segmenter app closes the Find Circles tab and returns to the Segmentation tab.
+The color of the segmented circles changes to yellow.
 To view the mask image, click Show Binary.

-When you are done segmenting the image, you can save the binary mask, using the Export option.
+When you are done segmenting the image, save the mask image by using the Export option.
 You can also obtain the code used for the segmentation.
-For more information about saving the mask image, see Save Mask Image Created Using Image Segmenter.